Department of Anthropology

 Office: VMMC 102C

 I received a BA in Anthropology from Durham University, England, and a PhD in Anthropology from the University of Pennsylvania.
 My first book, Embroidering Lives: Women’s Work and Skill in the Lucknow Embroidery Industry, was published by SUNY Press in 1999, and my second book, Fashioning Bollywood: The Making and Meaning of Costumes in the Hindi Film Industry, has recently been published by Bloomsbury Academic Press (formerly Berg Press).
+A third book, Critical Craft, co-edited with Alicia O. DeNicola, is under contract with Bloomsbury Academic as well.

 At WSU Vancouver I regularly teach classes on the Arts and Media in Global Perspective, History of Anthropological Theory, and Speech, Thought and Culture.
 I also teach the graduate core course on the Fundamentals of Cultural Anthropology.